opendp/smartnoise-sdk/README.md

 * Host a service to compose queries from heterogeneous differential privacy modules (including non-SQL) against shared privacy buget
 * Perform black-box stochastic testing against differential privacy modules

 The WhiteNoise system is currently aimed at scenarios where the researcher is trusted by the data owner.
-Furture releases will focus on hardened scenarios where the researcher or analyst is untrusted.
+Future releases will focus on hardened scenarios where the researcher or analyst is untrusted.

+New mechanisms and algorithms will be avaialable in coming weeks.

 ## Data Access